KKU Volleyball Academy Team ‘Thailand Queens’ Secures Second Runner-Up Position in Nepal’s Tiger Cup 2026

-Khon Kaen University (KKU) continues to bring great honour to the Thai sporting circle after the women’s volleyball team, operating under the KKU Volleyball Academy project and known as Team Thailand Queens, won the Second Runner-Up award at the 6th Tiger Cup National and International Club Championship 2026.
+Khon Kaen University (KKU) continues to bring pride to Thailand’s sporting community as its women’s volleyball team, operating under the KKU Volleyball Academy project and known as Team Thailand Queens, won the Second Runner-Up award at the 6th Tiger Cup National and International Club Championship 2026.

 The tournament was held from 23–31 January 2026 in Nepal, and Team Thailand Queens was the sole representative from Thailand participating in this international competition.